Āryāvarta

 (46व श्लोका, 11व सूक्ता, 1व कंडा, अथर्वन वेद)

-Meaning: Suta was conducting suzerain operation to the woman.
-Aryan was conducting a Homa/Yajna with the help of a Hota in favour of Goddess Pusha devi praying her for issuing a healthy baby.
+Meaning: Suta was performing a suzerain operation on the woman.
+Aryan was performing a Homa/Yajna with the assistance of a Hota, asking Goddess Pusha Devi to bless him with a healthy child

 Asme indro varuNo mitro aryama dyumnam yaChchandu mahi sharma saptathaH nO avadhram